 Accreditation for websites may be approved by the FIA, but is subject to audit by the Formula 1 Commercial Rights Holder who may request the removal of infringing content from the website.
-Failure to remove any such content will result in the accreditation request being cancelled by the FIA.
+Failure to remove any such content will result in the accreditation request being cancelled.